On Gauge-Invariant Entire-Function Regulators and UV Finiteness in NonLocal Quantum Field Theory: Nonlocality, microcausality, and the local limit

 which is itself a Gaussian in $(x_E-y_E)^\mu$ with characteristic width of order $M_*^{-1}$.
 The nonlocality is controlled by the length scale:

 Fields at $x$ are smeared over a neighbourhood of size $\ell_*$ in spacetime.

-Microcausality in QFT is usually formulated in terms of commutators of local operators at spacelike separation.
-In the presence of nonlocal regulators of this type, equal-time commutators develop exponentially suppressed tails outside the light cone, controlled by the scale $\ell_*$.
-In the limit $M_*\to\infty$, the kernel $K(x-y)$ becomes sharply peaked at $x=y$ and tends to a Dirac delta function, so that
+Microcausality in local QFT is formulated in terms of the vanishing of commutators of local operators at spacelike separation.
+For the present nonlocal regulator, strict point-supported microcausality is softened for any finite $M_\ast$, because the kernel has nonzero tails outside the light cone.
+More precisely, the theory is quasi local, meaning commutators of appropriately smeared operators acquire exponentially suppressed spacelike tails controlled by the nonlocality length $\ell_\ast \sim M_\ast^{-1}$.
+Thus the effect is not best viewed as a sharp threshold that turns on only for energies above $M_\ast$.
+Rather, for any finite $M_\ast$ the violation of strict pointlike microcausality is present in principle, but it is negligible for probes with characteristic momenta well below $M_\ast$ or, equivalently at distances much larger than $\ell_\ast$.
+In the limit $M_\ast\to\infty$, the kernel $K(x-y)$ becomes sharply peaked at $x=y$ and tends to a Dirac delta function, so that:

-and locality is recovered.
-For finite but large $M_*$, the theory is quasi-local, with deviations from strict microcausality confined to scales $\lesssim \ell_*$.
-In HUFT, $M_*$ is taken to be near the Planck or GUT scale, so these effects are negligible at accessible energies and distances.